hewerlin/threat-items-threat-modeling-template/README.md

 ## How can I get started?

-- Fork or clone this repository - or use the "Use this template" action on GitHub.
+- [Download as ZIP](https://github.com/hewerlin/threat-items-threat-modeling-template/archive/refs/heads/main.zip) / Fork this repository / Clone this repository / Use the "Use this template" action on GitHub.
 - Serve the files with your favorite static file server.
 For example: If you have `npm` installed, run `npx serve`.
 - Browse [`index.htm`](index.htm).
 - Adjust the files in the [`threat-model`](threat-model/) folder.